Fairfield Conservation Commission

 even more problems.

 Perhaps more importantly, we ask that the Commission consider what the dog guardian community itself needs to acknowledge openly: that there is a subset of our community that simply will not yield to reason, or to rule of law; and who, in some cases, fairly delight in challenging authority.
 We must acknowledge openly: that on some days, and/or at least in some areas, the “Lake area” is unappealingly out of control… and, by the description of those who dislike dogs, is worsening.

 For those without dogs, the villains are often used to characterize the whole, and through this, frustration and resentment have continued to escalate.
 This is a tendency which we caution all in this dialogue must resist, since it is fair to say that there would be many competing stories to tell.
 That these miscreants—whose resolute determination to remain unfettered by any ordinary responsibility toward others—represent a small minority, does not make the specific problem now less troubling and worthy of action.

 Given this reality, we would caution that imposing a “leash-only” designation at the Lake area would needlessly penalize the entirety of dog-guardian community.
 Moreover, rather than solve problems, we would expect offending walkers that we discuss above to merely dissipate to other places, thus: de-stabilizing more of these public areas Town-wide; while remaining ineffective at impacting those who really do need correcting.

-In your review, we ask that the Commission reject suggestions that the dog guardian community can “self police” as folly: such expectations have proven time and again to be unrealistic, disheartening, and an inappropriate assignment of responsibility.
+In your review, we ask that the Commission reject suggestions that the dog guardian community can “self police” as folly: such expectations have proven time and again to be unrealistic, disheartening, and more importantly, an inappropriate assignment of responsibility.